pbierkortte/AI-Prompt-Toolkit/.rules/project-registry.md

 A living documentation system that builds persistent context for AI assistants across development sessions.
 This registry captures the purpose, problems solved, and relationships of each significant file in your codebase, creating a structured knowledge base that prevents redundant exploration and accelerates decision-making.

 ## Always
-Update when creating, modifying, or removing files that are either:
+Update the "File Entries" section below in this file BEFORE creating, modifying, or removing files that are either:
 - Git-tracked in the repository
 - Currently open in your editor tabs

 ## Never
-Update for temporary files, cache files, or files not tracked in git and not actively being worked on.
+- Update for temporary files, cache files, or files not tracked in git and not actively being worked on.
+- Skip registry updates when making file changes.

 ## Steps
-1. Read the project registry to understand the registry format
+1. Read this project registry to understand the registry format and existing entries
+2. Read each file you're documenting to understand its actual purpose and content
-2. Add/update/remove entries as needed
+3. Add/update/remove entries as files change
-3. Follow the structured format for all entries
+4. Follow the structured format for all entries
-4. Group files by logical categories
+5. Group files by logical categories
-5. Keep entries current with file changes
+6. Keep entries current with file changes

 ## Examples
 ✅ Good: